Admission to this course is restricted to MA students in philosophy.

 write in a confident, informed and precise manner about current issues in theoretical philosophy.

 Students will offer a presentation on a pre-existing essay or book chapter.
 This is not required reading for the other students.
 Students will also write a short argumentative paper on a topic of their choice (covered in the course).

 These assignments need to be completed in order to pass the course.
 Similarly, proper attendance and preparation are required to pass the course.

-The resit offers an opportunity to redo the final paper (70%).
-The grade for the other component of assessment (presentation) remains in place.
+The resit offers an opportunity to redo the final paper.
+The grade for the other component of assessment remains in place.
+Students can only resubmit a failed paper.
+Students who have obtained a satisfactory overall grade for the first examination cannot take the resit.
 Attendance and active participation in class is required for admission to the resit.
-Students who have obtained a satisfactory overall grade for the first examination cannot take the resit.

 Inspection and feedback